Rockie156/se577-train-system/README.md

 5. __Segment__ - A subset of a Trip

-To complete this application, you will have to introduce many new terms to describe concepts in your system.
-I suggest a few here.

 5. __Connection__ - A connection connects two segments together at a specific stop.
 For example, to get from AAA to CCC, you may have to take a trip from AAA to BBB, then another from BBB to CCC.
 We would say you have a connection at BBB.

 6. __Path__ - A path describes how a customer would actually get from stop A to B. So (at a minimum) a path would include a departure date and time, a set of trips, and a set of connections.